Philippe-cheype/old_projects/README.md

 Some of these programs are not finished others don't work anymore because of incompatibility, but some projects are fully finishied.

-Remember my knowledge of some of these programming languages is very basic, I was just having fun with a hobby I had just discovered.
+Remember my knowledge of some of these programming languages was very basic, I was just having fun with a hobby I had just discovered.

 I'm now a student in computer science at Epitech.
 These projects are what led me here.